 I am an Assistant Professor of American Studies & Ethnicity at the University of Southern California.
-I earned PhD in History at the University of Toronto in 2019.
+I studied at the University of Toronto, where I earned a BA in English (2014) and a PhD in History (2019).
 At the heart of my research program lies an intellectual and political commitment to indigeneity, migrant labor, and ethnic belonging in the Filipinx diaspora.
 I have also published on food labor, urban histories, and ethnic entrepreneurship.
-Future publications continue my commitment to Philippine indigeneity and diaspora through themes such as: gender and intimacy, ethnic vernacular cultures, colonial death and capitalism, and diasporic settler conditions.

 At the Department of American Studies & Ethnicity (ASE), I will be teaching Asian American Studies at the undergraduate level, and Transpacific Studies in the doctoral program.